 When applying to University of Detroit Mercy, it's important to note the application deadline is rolling.
 Scores for either the ACT or SAT test are due September 1.
 The application fee at University of Detroit Mercy is $25.
 It is selective, with an acceptance rate of 61.5 percent.

 For more information about the tests, essays, interviews, and admissions process, visit the Applying to College knowledge center.

 |SAT/ACT scores must be received by||September 1|

-The student-faculty ratio at University of Detroit Mercy is 12:1, and the school has 57.7 percent of its classes with fewer than 20 students.
-The most popular majors at University of Detroit Mercy include: Registered Nursing/Registered Nurse; Business Administration and Management, General; Biology/Biological Sciences, General; Dental Hygiene/Hygienist; and Criminal Justice/Law Enforcement Administration.
-The average freshman retention rate, an indicator of student satisfaction, is 79.8 percent.
+The most popular majors at University of Detroit Mercy include: Registered Nursing/Registered Nurse; Biology/Biological Sciences, General; Business Administration and Management, General; Dental Hygiene/Hygienist; and Criminal Justice/Law Enforcement Administration.
+The average freshman retention rate, an indicator of student satisfaction, is 80.3 percent.

 |Student gender distribution|